thedarkwriter/courseware-lms-content/courses/testing_intro.md

 Validating code for syntax and style is a good place to start with testing your Puppet code.
 The most basic syntax test can be run anytime from the command line.
 Just type `puppet parser validate` and then the name of a file or directory to be checked.
 This can be a good habit as you're working on code to make sure you haven't made any obvious typos.
 Since it's easy to forget this step, git users will often add this as a pre-commit hook for any `.pp` file.
 A pre-commit hook will run before changes are committed to source control, so it's a quick way to catch obvious errors.
 Search online for examples of how to do this, or [take a look at the code we use in instructor led trainings](https://github.com/puppetlabs/pltraining-classroom/blob/master/files/pre-commit).
 You can also use this method to add syntax validation for frequently used file types such as `epp` and `yaml`.
 Git hooks are scripts that are run automatically at various points in your git workflow, [more information is available in the official git documentation](https://git-scm.com/docs/githooks).

 To check your Puppet code style, [there is a gem called `puppet-lint`](http://puppet-lint.com/).
-Puppet lint goes beyond correct syntax and warns if code doesn't follow the recommended style conventions, it will catch things like trailing whitespace or if `"` quotation marks are used instead of `'` in a string without variable interpolation.
-Some people choose to add Puppet-lint to their pre-commit hooks along side `puppet parser validate` to help enforce good habits, but if you find it burdensome you can just run the command manually.
+Puppet-lint goes beyond correct syntax and warns if code doesn't follow the recommended style conventions.
+It will catch things like trailing whitespace or if `"` quotation marks are used instead of `'` in a string without variable interpolation.
+Some people choose to add puppet-lint to their pre-commit hooks along side `puppet parser validate` to help enforce good habits, but if you find it burdensome you can just run the command manually.
 If you'd rather not install the gem, you can use this [online Puppet code validator](https://validate.puppet.com/).

 ## Practice

 Try out some of these commands in the terminal to the right.
 First, run `puppet agent -t` to set up the example code.
 In the `/root` directory you'll find a file called `example.pp`.
-Using `puppet parser validate example.pp` find and resolve the syntax errors in the code.
+Using `puppet parser validate example.pp`, find and resolve the syntax errors in the code.
 If you'd like, install the `puppet-lint` gem with `gem install puppet-lint` and use it to find any style issues.

 ## Notes